image bio

 Additionally, vitamin D may help with erectile dysfunction (ED).
 A significant proportion of erectile dysfunction (ED) patients have a vitamin D deficiency.
 Research shows that vitamin D supplementation may help delay the onset of ED—and may even restore normal sexual function to some men when coupled with positive lifestyle changes.

 There’s no doubt vitamin D deficiency can lead to myriad fertility issues for both men and women.
 Determining whether there is a true vitamin D deficiency requires a blood test.
-It is relatively inexpensive and easily accessible.
-If you are diagnosed with a vitamin D deficiency, in general, it is a good idea to ensure adequate vitamin D intake to replenish levels for many reasons beyond fertility.
-As always, it’s important to talk to your doctor!
+It is relatively inexpensive and easily accessible, you can even test from home using our sister-company Everlywell’s vitamin D test.
+If you do have low vitamin D levels, you should speak to a provider about how to ensure adequate vitamin D intake.
+Consuming adequate vitamin D (along with other vitamins and minerals) is important for many reasons beyond fertility.
+As always, it’s important to talk to a provider before making any changes to your diet or lifestyle.

 Up next: